Davide Bartesaghi Scout Report At AC Milan 2025/2026: Milan's Next Breakthrough Elite Talent – Player Analysis

-Initially introduced to the senior environment by Paulo Fonseca last season, he spent the majority of his time last season developing with Milan Futuro, gaining valuable minutes and experience.
+Initially introduced to the senior environment by Paulo Fonseca last season, he spent most of his time developing with Milan Futuro, gaining valuable minutes and experience.

 His pathway into the first team this season accelerated under coach Massimiliano Allegri tactics following the departure of Theo Hernández and the arrival of Pervis Estupiñán, whose inconsistent performances opened the door for opportunity.